Distributionally Robust Policy Learning via Adversarial Environment Generation: Experiments

-\textbf{Baselines.} We benchmark DRAGEN against commonly-used data augmentation techniques in RL including pixel-wise Gaussian noise, Perlin noise \citep{perlin1985image}, and random cutout \citep{laskin2020reinforcement} (not used for Landmark since it may remove the whole landmark).
+\textbf{Baselines.} We benchmark DRAGEN against commonly-used data augmentation techniques in RL including pixel-wise Gaussian noise, Perlin noise \cite{perlin1985image}, and random cutout \cite{laskin2020reinforcement}.
 Note that since the policy needs to extract spatial information from the image, some other techniques such as flipping and rotating cannot be applied.

 \textbf{Results: Landmark.} We generate a set of training environments (``Normal'' in Table \ref{tab:pendulum}, 200 images) where the landmarks are centered along the radial direction and normally sized, and four sets of test environments where the landmarks are closer to or farther away from the center, or smaller or larger in dimensions (``Closer'', ``Farther'', ``Smaller'', ``Larger'' in Table \ref{tab:pendulum}).
 DRAGEN outperforms all baselines among all test datasets.
-Fig.~\ref{fig:pendulum-envs}d demonstrates that DRAGEN learns to focus on generating task-relevant variations such as landmark locations and dimensions over iterations (Fig.~\ref{fig:pendulum-envs}d).
+Fig.~\ref{fig:pendulum-envs}c demonstrates that DRAGEN learns to focus on generating task-relevant variations such as landmark locations and dimensions over iterations.

 \textbf{Results: Digit.} We run experiments using digits ${2,3,4,5,6,7,9}$; digits ${0,1,8}$ are not suitable due to symmetry about both axes.
 Policies are trained separately for each digit with 200 training images from the MNIST dataset and then tested on the USPS dataset.
 The USPS dataset contains human drawings with more cursive digits.
 Due to space limits, we only show test performance in Table~\ref{tab:pendulum}.
 DRAGEN outperforms all baselines for digits ${2,5,6,7,9}$, and performs comparably to the strongest baseline for ${3,4}$.
-Note that Perlin noise is a strong baseline for this setting as its structure may ``augment'' the white digit (see more analysis in App.~\ref{app:experiment}).
-We hypothesize that DRAGEN will outperform Perlin noise in larger margins if colored distractions are added to the black background.
+Note that Perlin noise is a strong baseline for this setting as its structure may ``augment'' the white digit (Fig.~\ref{fig:digit-comparison}e).
+In App.
+A4 of \cite{ren2021distributionally}, we show that DRAGEN outperforms Perlin noise in larger margins when colored distractions are added to the black background.

-\textbf{Results: Urban.} The policy is trained using 270 images simulating urban scenes in clear weather at 9 am (``9am Clear'' in Table \ref{tab:pendulum}).
-The policy is tested on four other settings varying in weather and time of day (Fig.~\ref{fig:anchor}).
-Images here are significantly more complex than landmark and digit images, and we find that DRAGEN struggles to generate fine-grained variations in images, limited by the simple generative modeling and small amount of data.
-Nonetheless, DRAGEN shows stronger OoD generalization in two settings (``5pm Clear'' and ``6pm Clear'') where the natural lighting is dimmer, while also matching the strongest baseline in rainy conditions.